MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/02/devtools.md

 *  To display the full accessibility tree view, click the **Switch to Accessibility Tree view** button.
 *  To display the DOM tree view, click the **Switch to DOM Tree view** button.

 To turn on the experiment, see [Turning an experiment on or off](../../../experimental-features/index.md#turning-an-experiment-on-or-off) and select the checkbox next to **Enable full accessibility tree view in Elements pane**.
-For the history of this feature in the Chromium open-source project, see Issue [887173](https://crbug.com/887173).

 Displaying the **DOM Tree view**: